-i. previously identified historic properties; and

-ii. areas with potential for the presence of historic or cultural resources, which may require identification and evaluation by qualified historic preservation and/or archaeological consultants or tribal entities in consultation with the Corps and the SHPO and/or THPO(s).

-b.
-For activities eligible for SV, proponents must document that the activity will not cause effects as stated in 9(a).
-To comply with this condition, both SV and PCN prospective permittees shall notify the CT SHPO and applicable THPOs, consistent with the procedures and forms herein, and request their identification of historic properties and cultural resources.
-Documentation of the inquiry/transmittal to the SHPO/THPO shall be included with the SV (if one is required) or PCN submittal.
+- (1) Previously identified historic properties; and - (2) Areas with potential for the presence of historic or cultural resources, which may require identification and evaluation by qualified historic preservation and/or archaeological consultants or tribal entities in consultation with USACE and the SHPO and/or THPO(s). - b.
+For activities eligible for SV, proponents must document that the activity will not cause effects as stated in 11(a).
+To comply with this condition, both SV and PCN prospective permittees shall notify the CT SHPO and THPOs for projects in close proximity to tribal lands or with potential impacts to tribal lands and request their identification of historic properties and cultural resources.
+The notification shall consist of the project location, plans, and brief narrative and state that a federal permit is required.
+Documentation of the notification to the SHPO/THPO shall be included with the SV or PCN submittal and dated.
+If no response is received within 30-days from the SHPO/THPO notification, the Corps may proceed to a permit decision on an SV or PCN.
 A PCN or IP is required if any activity may have an adverse effect on a historic property or cultural resource.